rabblerouser/infra/docs/troubleshooting.md

 Here are some common problems, and how to approach fixing them.

-### Terraform wants to recreate some keys?

-You might sometimes see terraform want to recreate the resource `aws_key_pair.ansible`, and modify some other resources that depend on it.
-It's usually safe to just let it do this.

-The key pair in question is the SSH keys used to get access to the EC2 instance for running ansible and configuring the server.
-Currently we don't generate the keys dynamically - instead we rely on the SSH keys configured on your machine.
-Because each person has their own SSH keys (hopefully!), if you were not the last person to run `terraform apply` on the given infrastructure, then terraform will need to update the keys.

 ### Ansible fails with an 'UNREACHABLE' error

 This might be because the server's IP address or fingerprint has change since last time you accessed it via SSH.
 This is